eddycyu/eddycyu/about.md

-This site is a collection of notes that I have accumulated over the years, and serves as a personal knowledge base to <strike>occasionally</strike> frequently remind me of things that have grown rusty in my mind over the years, and as a reference teaching material whenever my children asked me for help with a programming problem.
+This site is a collection of notes that I have accumulated over the years, and serves as a personal knowledge base to <strike>occasionally</strike> frequently remind myself of things that have grown rusty in my mind over the years, and as a handy reference material whenever my children have a programming or design question.
 I have also included source code with solutions from USACO problems and projects from various MOOCS that I have labored over with my children while teaching them the joys of programming.

 I share them with you with the hope that you may find them useful in your programming endeavours.